Faith and Mission

 As a College community, we stand firmly within a Christian interpretation of life and faith.
-We respect the religious affiliation of all members of the community and provide every opportunity for students to explore and develop their Christian faith, should they choose to.
+We respect the religious affiliation of all members of the community and provide every opportunity for students to explore and develop their Christian faith.

-So spoke our founder and patron saint of all educators, St John Baptist de La Salle, to his Brothers on the vital importance that the College places on encouraging its students to seek a relationship with Christ.
+So spoke the Founder and patron saint of all educators, St John Baptist de La Salle, to his Brothers on the vital importance that the College places on encouraging its students to seek a relationship with Christ.
 It is a central element of our students’ maturing towards manhood.

 The Changing Landscape for Catholic Colleges

-As a result, attending De La Salle College is, for many boys, their prime exposure to the Catholic faith.
+As a result, attending De La Salle College is, for many students, their prime exposure to the Catholic faith.
 It will be their principal time of formal contact with Christian teaching, and it is hoped that many may then make a stronger parish connection and are inspired to nurture their faith.

 Modern students are also more exposed than ever to the world around them.
-This can be a challenge at times, but it motivates our educators to seek creative ways of securing our students’ interest in matters of faith.
+This can be a challenge at times, but it motivates our educators to seek creative ways of securing our students’ interest in matters of Christian faith and Lasallian spirituality.